Tania Kolinko / Shutterstock.com

 You make plans to meet someone at a place and time.
 You get there on time, but your friend is late.
-In the past, there was no option of getting something like a text message to explain the person was stuck in traffic or had something else come up.
-You just had to sit there and wait until either the person showed up or you gave up.
+In the past, there was no way you’d get a text message explaining that the person was stuck in traffic or had something else come up.
+You just had to sit and wait until they either showed up or you gave up.

 16. A time before Michael Phelps

 Kids born in 2018 will live in a world where there has always been a swimmer with 23 Olympic gold medals and 28 Olympic medals overall.

 Who was the 19th president?
 What’s the capital of Latvia?
 In the past, anyone who didn’t know the answer either had to go to the library, or maybe look it up in a home encyclopedia.
 Asking Siri was not an option.
 (Rutherford B. Hayes and Riga, by the way.)

 We used to memorize the phone numbers of friends, family and work so we wouldn’t have to look them up in a Rolodex every time.
 Now, you just remember your own, so you can give it to someone when you meet them the first time.